SainanZHANG-m/SainanZHANG-m.github.io/_pages/about.md

 4. New Chance-Constrained Model with Decision-Dependent Probabilities with Application in Power System, Department of Systems Engineering and Operations Research, GMU, April 2025.

+5. Application of Chance-Constrained Optimization with Decision-Dependent Probabilities to Power Distribution Systems, SIAM DMV Conference on Applied Mathematics, April 2025.

 Awards
 -------
 1. Excellent Graduate in Liaoning Province, 2019